munnep/learn-terraform-modules-use/README.md

-# How to use a Terraform module
+# How to use a module from Terraform Registry

 In this repository you will create an AWS VPC using a module from the [Terraform Registry](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/2.21.0?tab=inputs).